-For example, in Fig. 2, Node 26, 27 (primitive fact nodes) and Node 23 (derived fact node) are three fact nodes.
+For example, in Figure 2, Node 26, 27 (primitive fact nodes) and Node 23 (derived fact node) are three fact nodes.
 They represent three preconditions respectively: Node 23, the attacker has access to the Web Server; Node 26, Web Server provides OpenSSL service; Node 27, Openssl has a vulnerability CVE-2008-0166.
 With the three preconditions satisfied simultaneously, the rule of Node 22 (derivation node) can take effect, meaning the remote exploit of a server program could happen.
 This derivation rule can further cause Node 14 (derived fact node) to be valid, meaning attacker can execute code on Web Server.

-2.2 Cloud-Level Attack Graph
+3.2.
+Cloud-level Attack Graph

-In the cloud, each enterprise network can scan its own virtual machines for existing vulnerabilities and then generate an attack graph.
+When applying attack graphs to cloud, each enterprise network on cloud can scan its own virtual machines for existing vulnerabilities and generate an individual attack graph.
 The individual attack graph shows how attackers could exploit certain vulnerabilities and conduct a sequence of attack steps inside the enterprise network.
 However, such individual attack graphs are confined to the enterprise networks without considering the potential threats from cloud environment.
-The existence of stealthy bridges could activate the prerequisites of some attacks that are previously impossible in traditional network environment and thus enable new attack paths.
+The entire cloud-level attack graph may not be complete due to unawareness of existing stealthy bridges.
+Stealthy bridges could activate the prerequisites of some attacks that are previously impossible in traditional network environment and thus enable new attack paths.
 These attack paths are easily missed by individual attack graphs.
-For example, in Fig. 1, without assuming the stealthy bridge existing between enterprise A and B, the individual attack graph for enterprise B can be incomplete or even not established due to lack of exploitable vulnerabilities.
+For example, in Figure 1, without assuming the stealthy bridge existing between enterprise A and B, the individual attack graph for enterprise B can be incomplete or even not established due to lack of exploitable vulnerabilities.
+In actual fact, an attack path indeed exists.
 Therefore, a cloud-level attack graph needs to be built to incorporate the existence of stealthy bridges in the cloud.
 By considering the attack preconditions enabled by stealthy bridges, the cloud-level attack graph can reveal hidden potential attack paths that are missed by individual attack graphs.